Redesigning a hospital mobile app with hospitality and patient experience in mind.

 Some of our questions included:

-• What are the most used features by patients?
+What are the features most used by patients?

-• What do you observe as lacking in the app currently?
+What do you observe as lacking in the app currently?

-The mobile app currently functions primarily as a gateway to the website and MyChart, but doesn't do a great job at highlighting hospital amenities and resources.
+The mobile app functions primarily as a gateway to the website and MyChart, but doesn't do a great job at highlighting hospital amenities and resources.

 With this focus in mind, we looked at apps known for their accessibility and hospitality to start our research process.